cucumber/docs/content/configuration.md

 {{% block "ruby" %}}
 ### Using the Gem's `cucumber` Command

-The following command will run the `authenticate_user` Feature.
-Any Feature in a sub-directory of `features/` directory must `require` features.
+The following command will run the `authenticate_user` feature.
+Any feature in a sub-directory of `features/` directory must `require` features.

 ```
 cucumber --require features features/authentication/authenticate_user.feature